-The Student Accounts cashier counter is open for operation from 9:00am to 4:00pm, Monday through Friday except for Judson University holidays.
+The Student Accounts cashier counter is open from 9:00 a.m. to 4:00 p.m., Monday through Friday except for Judson University holidays.
 The office is located on the second floor of the University Center.
 Payments may be mailed to:

 Student Accounts Office